xkisxk/tp/docs/UserGuide.md

 flashcards.
 The interfacing within the application is designed to be interactive and functional, while the commands are designed to be intuitive to use.

+## Purpose

+This guide is meant to help you to get familiarised with all the features of CardLI.
+The `Quick Start` section will tell you how to download and get CardLI set up.
+The `Features` section provides an in depth description of all available features, which you can refer to if you to know the exact definitions.
+There is also a `Command Summary` section that will give you a brief overview of the format of all commands and an example in table format to make it easier for you to navigate.

 ## Quick Start